MicrosoftDocs/edge-developer/microsoft-edge/extensions.md

 ---
 description: Learn how to develop Microsoft Edge extensions.
-These small programs can be used to add new features to Microsoft Edge or modify existing functionality.
+You can use these small programs to add new features to Microsoft Edge or to modify existing functionality.
 title: Extensions
 author: MSEdgeTeam
 ms.author: msedgedevrel